dhp003/ingredients-to-insights/README.md

   frameborder="0"
 ></iframe>

 #### Test 2:

-**Null Hypothesis (H0):** There is no difference in the average ratings between recipes with a high number of ingredients (greater than the average) and those with a low number of ingredients (lower than the average)
+**Null Hypothesis (H0):** There is no difference in the average ratings between recipes with a high^ number of ingredients (greater than the average) and those with a low^ number of ingredients (lower than the average)

-**Alternative Hypothesis (H1):** There is a difference in the average ratings between recipes with a high number of ingredients and those with a low number of ingredients.
+**Alternative Hypothesis (H1):** There is a difference in the average ratings between recipes with a high^ number of ingredients and those with a low^ number of ingredients.

+^Here high or low is relative to the median value of number of steps

 **Test Statistic:** Mean difference in average ratings between the two groups.